-Section 3-9.
-Aircraft accident reports
+3.9.
+Aircraft Accident Reports

-Any persons involved in an aircraft accident in which Airport Commission property is damaged or which occurs on the Movement Area and for which a report is required by a regulatory agency, shall make a full report of the accident to the Airport Director within forty-eight (48) hours of the accident.
+Any persons involved in an aircraft accident in which Airport property is damaged, or which occurs on the Movement Area, shall make a full report of the accident to the Airport Director within forty-eight (48) hours of the accident.
 The report shall include, at a minimum, the names and addresses of the persons involved, and a description of the accident and its cause as well as the property that was damaged.

-Section 3-10.
-Interfering or tampering with aircraft.
+3.10.
+Interfering or Tampering with Aircraft.

-No person shall interfere or tamper with any aircraft or put in motion the engine of such aircraft, or use any aircraft, aircraft parts, instruments or tools without permission of the owner, except under the specific direction of the Airport Director in an emergency.
+No person shall interfere or tamper with any aircraft or put in motion the engine of such aircraft, or use any aircraft, aircraft parts, instruments, or tools without permission of the owner, except under the specific direction of the Airport Director in an emergency.

-Section 3-11.
+3.11.
 Helicopter Operation